Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 authoritative source for the label's value) and the users that lookup a label.
 Owners monitor their labels to ensure that past (expected) versions of a label are still correctly stored in the log and that no new (unexpected) versions have been added.
-Users that looked up a label may need to monitor it afterwards to ensure that the version they observed isn't later concealed by the Transparency Log.
+Users that looked up a label may sometimes need to monitor it afterwards to ensure that the version they observed isn't later concealed by the Transparency Log.

 ## Reasonable Monitoring Window